cp2004/OctoPrint-EEPROM-Marlin/CONTRIBUTING.md

 - To install: `pre-commit install`
 - To run against the entire codebase: `pre-commit run --hook-stage manual --all-files`
 - For details of how to set this up with PyCharm Pro, please see the 'File Watcher/Pre-commit' section [OctoPrint documentation](https://docs.octoprint.org/en/master/development/environment.html#pycharm)

+#### Testing

+There's a limited `pytest` test suite, that can be used.
+Plans to expand this in the future, if you are a python testing guru please get in touch!

+* Run the existing tests using `pytest` in the project root.
+You may need to install Pytest first, it is not a requirement of the plugin.

 #### Adding yourself to the contributors section of the plugin